TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- update emscripten
-    - there's a new version

 - show hn again
     - Show HN: Esports shooter on the Web based on floating-point determinism in C++
     - best to do after we finish pushing new versions to prod